A Message from Medicare

 No matter what type of Medicare coverage you have, you have certain guaranteed rights.
 As a person with Medicare, you have the right to all the following:

 - Have your questions about Medicare answered

-- Learn about all of your treatment choices and participate in treatment decisions
+- Learn about all your treatment choices and participate in treatment decisions

-- Get a decision about health care payment or services, or prescription drug coverage
+- Get a decision about health care payment, services, or prescription drug coverage

 - Get a review of (appeal) certain decisions about health care payment, coverage of services, or prescription drug coverage